 - Take A Break.
 When you feel that you need to take a break, try to stop at a point where it is logical to stop.
 Taking a break seems counter-intuitive to motivating yourself, but you don’t want to burn yourself out.

 In concluding, it is important to note that motivation starts within.
-Find it, keep it and make it work for you and if you are afraid of failing, well, check out my post about why you should not be afraid to fail.
+Find it, keep it, and make it work for you.